National Cadet Corps (India): All India Yachting Regetta (AIYR)

 This centrally organised Naval Camp is conducted annually for selected Naval Wing Cadets.
 Yachting (Sailing) is the main attraction of the camp.
 It is generally held at Naval Base INS Chilika at Odisha.

-Rock Climbing Camps (RCC)
+Rock Climbing Training Camps (RCTC)

 Eight rock climbing camps are held each year to expose the cadets to the basics of elementary rock climbing and to inculcate spirit of adventure amongst cadets.
 Four of these camps are held at Gwalior in Madhya Pradesh and other four camps at Nayyardam near Trivandrum in Kerala.

 Naval Wing Activities

 Naval wing syllabus is common for both boys and girls.
 During sea training naval subjects like Seamanship, Navigation, Communication, Gunnery, Damage Control and Ship Safety are taught to cadets.
 Swimming, Scuba Diving and Wind Surfing are the other interesting activities.

 Air Wing Activities

 Gliding, Microlite Flying (generally the Zenith STOL CH 701) and attachment training with air force stations and establishments are the main activities.
 100 Pipistrel Virus SW 80 on order.